Raising of school leaving age in England and Wales: Butler's post-war education changes

-In 1944, Rab Butler introduced the Education Act 1944 which raised the school leaving age to 15, among other changes which included introducing the Tripartite System.
-The Act was due to be effective from September 1939 but was not implemented because of the effects of World War II; it was eventually enforced from April 1947.
-This Act also recommended compulsory part-time education for all children until the age of 18, but was dropped to cut spending after World War II.
+In 1944, Rab Butler introduced the Education Act 1944 which raised the school leaving age to 15.
+In accordance with contemporary education doctrine, the Tripartite System was also introduced around this time.
+Because of the effects of World War II the act was not implemented until April 1947.
+This act also recommended compulsory part-time education for all children until the age of 18, but was dropped to cut spending after World War II.

-The comprehensive school system has since replaced the Tripartite System brought in by this Act across most of England.
+The comprehensive school system has since replaced the Tripartite System brought in by this act across most of England.

 Reasons

 Changes in government approaches towards education meant that it was no longer regarded as adequate for a child to leave education aged 14, as that is the age when they were seen to really understand and appreciate the value of education, as well as being the period when adolescence was at its height.
 It was beginning to be seen as the worst age for a sudden switch from education to employment, with around 80% of children in 1938 leaving education at this age, many having only had primary-school level education.
 Although there were concerns about the effects of having less labour from these children, it was hoped that the outcome of a larger quantity of more qualified, skilled workers would eliminate the deficit problem from the loss of unskilled labour.